Salimer/Final-Capstone-Back-End/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-### Acknowledgments

-I would like to express my deepest gratitude to all the individuals and institutions that have contributed to making this project possible.
+We would like to express our deepest gratitude to all the people and institutions that have contributed to make this project possible.

 #### Development Team
 - **Sumeya Ibrahim**: Thank you for your constant support and your incredible problem-solving skills.
 Your knowledge and experience have been invaluable.